Chanterelle: Similar species

+Turbinellus floccosus is sometimes mistaken for a chanterelle due to its orange colour and vein-like hymenium.
+However, it can be distinguished by its distinctly vase-like form, scaly cap surface, and generally hollow stem.

-Distribution
+Distribution and habitat

-Chanterelles are common in Eurasia, North and Central America and Africa.
+Chanterelles are common in Eurasia, North America (including Central America) and Africa.
+In the American Pacific Northwest, they can be found from July to November.
 They tend to grow in clusters in mossy coniferous forests, but are also often found in mountainous birch forests and among grasses and low-growing herbs.
 In central Europe, the golden chanterelle is often found in beech forests among similar species and forms.
 In the UK, they may be found from July through December.

+Uses

 Nutrition

 Raw chanterelle mushrooms are 90% water, 7% carbohydrates, including 4% dietary fiber, 1.5% protein, and have negligible fat.
 A 100 gram reference amount of raw chanterelles supplies 38 kilocalories of food energy and the B vitamins, niacin and pantothenic acid, in rich content (20% or more of the Daily Value, DV), 27% DV of iron, with moderate contents (10-1 of riboflavin, manganese, and potassium (table).

 When exposed to sunlight, raw chanterelles produce a rich amount of vitamin D2 (35% DV) – also known as ergocalciferol.